Call us Today: 0330 058 5621

 The Website

 You need a website, there’s no getting away from it.
 A website will enable you to present your business in an accessible and professional manner and provides the perfect platform for showing off what you offer.
-You are going to need a domain name and web host, so do your research and find the right one for you.
+You are going to need a domain name and reliable web hosting, so do your research and find the right one for you.

 Setting Up Your Website

-You could set up a website yourself using off-the-shelf templates, such as Wix or Squarespace.
+You could create a website yourself using off-the-shelf templates, such as Wix or Squarespace.
 These are great for someone who has some understanding of how websites operate, and they require minimal technical ability.
 You have all the tools you need, including drag & drop page builders and payment systems.
 Online tutorials can be found to guide you through if you get stuck and there are often communities and forums where you can ask for help.

 Don’t forget The Smartphone